pagkly/Zed/Investopedia3/Uniform Prudent Investor Act (UPIA) Definition.md

 A [prudent investment](https://www.investopedia.com/terms/p/prudent-investment.asp) will not always turn out to be a highly profitable investment; in addition, no one can predict with certainty what will happen with any investment decision.

-More recently, the prudent man rule has been renamed the [prudent person rule](https://www.investopedia.com/terms/p/prudentmanrule.asp).
-This set of guidelines can also be applied outside of trustee domains, where it is referred to as the [prudent investor rule](https://www.investopedia.com/terms/p/prudent-investor-rule.asp).
+More recently, the prudent man rule has been renamed the [[prudent person rule]](https://www.investopedia.com/terms/p/prudentmanrule.asp).
+This set of guidelines can also be applied outside of trustee domains, where it is referred to as the [[prudent investor rule]](https://www.investopedia.com/terms/p/prudent-investor-rule.asp).

 ## The Uniform Prudent Investor Act’s Updates to the Rule